jsbisht/aws-developer-associate/database.md

 Billing is per instance and hourly rate for that compute.
 You are billed for storage allocated.

+---

 ## RDS Multi AZ (High-Availability)

+When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a `primary DB Instance` and `synchronously` replicates the data to a `standby instance` in a `different Availability Zone (AZ)`.

+- Each AZ runs on its own physically distinct, independent infrastructure.

 RDS Access ONLY via database CNAME.
-You cannot access the `standby replica` for any reason via RDS.
+The standby replica cannot be accesed directly unless a failure occurs.

     The CNAME will point at the primary instance.